dnanexus/dxWDL/doc/ExpertOptions.md

 }
 ```

-When compiling a workflow with a custom-reorg applet declared with `-extras` JSON,
-a string variable `reorg_status___` with the value of `completed` will be included in the output stage.
+When compiling a workflow with a custom-reorg applet declared with `-extras` JSON, a string variable `reorg_status___` with the value of `completed` will be included in the output stage.

 The `reorg_status___` is used to act as a dependency to signal that the workflow has completed.

-For an example use case of a configuration based custom reorg applet, please refer to [CustomReorgAppletExample.md](CustomReorgAppletExample.md)
+For an example use case of a configuration based custom reorg applet, please refer to [CustomReorgAppletExample.md](CustomReorgAppletExample.md).

-# Toplevel calls compiled as stages
+# Top-level calls compiled as stages

 If a workflow is compiled in unlocked mode, top level calls with no
 subexpressions are compiled directly to dx:workflow stages.
 For